bradfrost/atomic-design/chapter-3.md

 - They **make cross-browser/device, performance, and accessibility testing easier**.
 - They **serve as a future-friendly foundation** for teams to modify, extend, and improve on over time.

 That all sounds wonderful, right?
 I can almost hear you saying, "I need this whole pattern library thing in my life."
 But how do we make pattern libraries happen?
 Well, you've come to the right place, friend, because the rest of this book is dedicated to exactly that.
-This chapter will introduce helpful tools for creating pattern libraries, and the next chapter will discuss how to make patterns a cornerstone of your design and development workflow.
+This chapter will introduce helpful tools for creating pattern libraries, the next chapter will discuss how to make patterns a cornerstone of your design and development workflow, and the fifth chapter will cover how to make your design system stand the test of time.

-I'll talk about the qualities of effective pattern libraries through the lens of a tool called [Pattern Lab](http://patternlab.io), an open source project created by me and [Dave Olsen](http://dmolsen.com) to execute atomic design systems.
+This chapter will talk about the qualities of effective pattern libraries through the lens of a tool called [Pattern Lab](http://patternlab.io), an open source project maintained by web developers [Dave Olsen](http://dmolsen.com), [Brian Muenzenmeyer](http://www.brianmuenzenmeyer.com/), and me to execute atomic design systems.
 While I'll excitedly discuss Pattern Lab and its various features, I want to stress that the point of this chapter is to cover the characteristics of well-constructed pattern libraries, not sell any one specific tool to you.
 Hell, Pattern Lab isn't even for sale!
-No single tool will be a perfect fit for all readers, but be sure to keep the following principles in mind when deciding what tools to use to create your pattern libraries.
+No single tool will be a perfect fit for every setup and scenario, but be sure to keep the following principles in mind when deciding what tools to use to create your pattern libraries.

 ## Just what exactly is Pattern Lab?
 Before we dive into the nuts and bolts of how Pattern Lab works, it's important to take time to explain what the tool is and isn't.